yujiri8/yujiri.xyz/software/pythontut1.md

 ## Math

-First, let me demonstrate the calculator use:
+A lot of early examples will involve math, because math is simple and you already know it.
+Let me demonstrate the calculator use:

 ```python
 >>> 5 + 2